We want to help researchers to get it right when they write about the early years of triathlon and Ironman.

 The default origins story of Ironman was in print before we had ever seen a Kona Ironman.
 What I said about the work to plan and put on the Honolulu triathlons also sounded like a one-man show.
 I did not try too hard to correct or to add facts and details that included others, especially Judy.

-Now, 35 years later, any account that does not begin, end or hinge on “THE CHALLENGE” is considered heresy.
+Now, many years later, any account that does not begin, end or hinge on “THE CHALLENGE” is considered heresy.
 I accept the responsibility for that.
 Later we did tell our Two Founders story again and again.
 It fell on deaf ears.
 There was a willingness by media to seek the most colorful or outrageous phrasing or to say or write what was said last year.
 “What was said last year” ended up on the internet and on Wikipedia as gospel.

 What we had come to call the “Media Myths” wherein I am the sole founder of the Ironman event can be traced back to that 1983 interview and the two Kona Race Programs.
 I gave many speeches and interviews over the following years, saying the same things in the same ways.